CharmAIOS/CharmOS/demo/ 05_output_handler.md

 Converts internal semantic blocks into external-facing formats and simulates dispatch to designated platforms.

 ### Implementation reference
-- Use mock `semantic_blocks` from previous steps.
+- Use mock `semantic_blocks` from previous modules as input.
-- Convert them into simple mock outputs:
+- Convert them into multiple target formats:
   - Markdown list
   - JSON payload for API
   - Simulated Notion block structure
-- Simulate dispatch by printing the formatted result or webhook payload to console.
+- Simulated dispatch behavior will be demonstrated in Module 06.
-- No actual API integration is required; goal is to demonstrate format transformation and mock delivery.
+- No real API call is made; the focus is to demonstrate format transformation and how the output could be delivered.

 ### MVP Relevance
 - Define format adapters for common destinations (e.g., Notion, Slack, Markdown).